anuroopbthomas/MovieTrailerWebsite/README.md

 # MovieTrailerWebsite

-In order to use this website properly, please make sure that you download the repository locally and test it on your own
+In order to use this website properly, please make sure that you download the repository locally and test it on your own.
+Comments and code are all available to read within the `/movies` folder

 Otherwise, if you'd like to see the page on a static public site, here is the link